MarkNahabedian/Unification.jl/README.md

 ## Logic Variables

-Alogic variable is introduced with the `V_str` macro.
+A logic variable is introduced with the `V_str` macro:

 ```
 V"foo"
 Var(:foo)
 ```

+Note the upper case 'V'.
+Lowercase `v_str` is for version strings.

 ## Unification